Musings from a Co-CEO ///

 Be bold.
 The phone is a cold, cold friend.
 We’ve got to warm things up.
 If you’re humorous, tell a joke.
 If you’re a reader, give an opinion on an on-trend industry topic.
 Fruitful phone relationships are not for the meek.
 We’ve got to put ourselves out there.

 And be aware of time.
 There’s a distinct moment in any phone conversation when the listener is finished.
 He may not hang up.
-But he’s gotten what he needs and he’s done.
+But he’s gotten what he needs, and he’s done.
 The more tuned in we are to that shift, the more graciously and positively we can close the call.
-And the more likely he’ll walk away, looking forward to the next time it’s his researcher’s voice on the other end of the line.
+And the more likely he’ll walk away, looking forward to the next time it’s his online provider’s voice on the other end of the line.